StefanZander/lecture_notes/hci/flutter/skript/html/docs/themen/flutter_introduction.md

 # Einführung in die Entwicklung von Multi-Plattform-Apps mit Flutter

+!!! success "Key Points"
+    - The main thing to learn is to combine widgets into a tree-like structure in order to design a complex and usable UI.
+    - The most important tool in Flutter is the __refactor function__.
+    - Flutter allows to maintain a single code basis for different platforms.
+    - Flutter provides a comprehensive library of pre-designed widgets for building complex and responsive UIs.
+    - Basic UI elements (widgets) can be combined into more complex custom widgets.
+    - Flutter provides a hot-reload function that allows for real-time updates of the UI without reloading or restarting the app.
+    - Flutter code compiles to ARM or x86 native machine code using Dart and ensures high performance.
+    - Flutter supports both Material Design for Android and Cupertino for iOS, ensuring a native look and feel on both platforms.
+    - Flutter has an excellent support for a wide variety of popular state-of-the-art IDEs like Visual Studio Code, Android Studio, and IntelliJ IDEA with a set of debugging and productivity tools.
+    - Flutter has a very well-maintained official documentation with lot's of tutorials.

+!!! info "Recommended Learning Resources"
+    - A good introductory article about the basic elements of Flutter (heise+-article): <https://lernen.h-da.de/mod/resource/view.php?id=916362>
+    - Learn about how to develop cross-platform-apps using Flutter (heise+-article): <https://lernen.h-da.de/mod/resource/view.php?id=916363>
+    - Learn how to install Flutter: <https://docs.flutter.dev/get-started/install>
+    - (highly recommended) Do the "Write your first Flutter app" codelab: <https://docs.flutter.dev/get-started/codelab>
+    - An overview of introductory material when learning Flutter: <https://docs.flutter.dev/get-started/learn-more>

+## Some general Information

 Create a new Flutter-project using the `flutter new` command in the console.

 Widget Inspector hilft enorm bei der Entwicklung und Validierung von Flutter-Apps.
 Dieser stellt die in/auf einem Screen enthaltenen Widgets in Form eines Widget-Trees dar.